 Cryptography uses mathematical equations that are so difficult only powerful computers can solve them.
 No equation is ever the same, meaning that once it is solved, the network knows that the transaction is authentic.

 Lots of other blockchains copied the original Bitcoin code and as such, also use the Proof of Work model.
 Although Proof of Work is an amazing invention, it is anything but perfect.
-Not only does it need significant amounts of electricity, but it is also very limited in the amount of transactions it can process at the same time.
+Not only does it need significant amounts of electricity, but it is also very limited in the number of transactions it can process at the same time.

 As a result, other consensus mechanisms have been created, with one of the most popular being the Proof of Stake model.
 Proof of Stake was first created in 2012 by two developers called Scott Nadal and Sunny King.
 At the time of its launch, the founders argued that Bitcoin and its Proof of Work model required the equivalent of $150,000 in daily electricity costs.